 - And their customers have opened 4,000 Clarity Money savings accounts so far

 (PS: My friend I keep mentioning was one of the guys who helped jump start that savings app, Paribus, you might recall me reviewing a couple years ago (Paribus compensates us when you sign up for Paribus using the links we provided.).
 Similar to Digit, I had the opportunity to connect up with them and receive a small pile of stock options, however I took too long to decide and they eventually went on to sell to Capital One!!!
 D’oh.
-But at least my taste in fintech apps seems to be good ;) My friend Marc Atiyeh was a part of that team who helped get them to where they are, and then promptly jumped ship to move over to the next hot app – Clarity Money.
+But at least my taste in fintech personal finance apps seems to be good ;) My friend Marc Atiyeh was a part of that team who helped get them to where they are, and then promptly jumped ship to move over to the next hot personal finance app – Clarity Money.
 So we’ll see if he strikes gold again.)

 Okay, So What Does Clarity Money Do?